Stream. Copy ToAsync(Stream, Int32, CancellationToken) Method

 Some information relates to prerelease product that may be substantially modified before it’s released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-Asynchronously reads all the bytes from the current stream and writes them to another stream, using a specified buffer size and cancellation token.
+Asynchronously reads the bytes from the current Deflate stream and writes them to another stream, using a specified buffer size.

 public: override System::Threading::Tasks::Task ^ CopyToAsync(System::IO::Stream ^ destination, int bufferSize, System::Threading::CancellationToken cancellationToken);